-- Exercise normal safety precautions in Ireland.
+Exercise normal safety precautions in Ireland.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

 Entry and exit

-Australian passport holders do not need a visa for visits of less than 90 days for tourism purposes.
-On arrival, immigration authorities may request to see additional documentation such as details of accommodation bookings, return flights and contacts in Ireland.
-For longer visits or if you wish to work or study in Ireland, you will need to obtain a visa.
+You don't need a visa for visits less than 90 days for tourism.
+On arrival, immigration authorities may ask for details of accommodation bookings, return flights and contacts in Ireland.
+You may be refused entry, or be given a limited stay visa, if Irish Immigration don't believe you're a genuine tourist.
+For longer visits or if you wish to work or study in Ireland, you will need a visa.

 Ireland is not a part of the Schengen area and therefore does not accept Schengen visas.

-Entry requirements for minors, both accompanied and unaccompanied, are strictly applied by the Irish immigration authorities.
+Entry requirements for children under 18 are strictly applied by the Irish immigration authorities.
 The immigration official may ask for additional supporting documentation.
-Information is available from the Irish Naturalisation and Immigration Service.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 ATMs are widely available throughout the country.
-Check with your bank in Australia to make sure that your card will work in Ireland.
+Check with your bank whether your card will work in Ireland.

 Safety and security